Hemp Can Help With Pain and Stress. Just Avoid This One Mistake...

 I remember in high school, attending my first NORML meeting, thinking, hey, if we (humans) have naturally-occurring Cannabinoid receptors in our body .... does that mean we're naturally-inclined to use Marijuana?

-Is it one of those things, like water, apples, or ice cream, that we're just naturally-attracted-to for a reason?
+Is it one of those things, like water, apples, or ice cream, that we're just naturally attracted to?

 The Endocannabinoid System (ECS) includes Cannabinoid receptors, Endocannabinoid molecules, and metabolic enzymes.
 It helps keep your system regulated in times of stress and change.